Idempotency Keys

 Duplicate Protection

-emergepay now offers support for traditional idempotency keys as a means for offering duplicate transaction protection.
+emergepay offers support for idempotency keys as a means for offering duplicate transaction protection.

 Idempotency keys allow integrators to ensure that the same request, whether sent once or multiple times, will only be processed once through emergepay, and will always return the same response.